mongodb/docs/source/reference/glossary.rst

    map-reduce
       A paradigm from functional programming used to implement aggregation in a number of popular database servers.
-MongoDB uses map-reduce in a command called :dbcommand:`mapreduce` to provide basic map-reduce style aggregation.
+MongoDB uses map-reduce in a command called :dbcommand:`mapReduce` to provide basic map-reduce style aggregation.

    $cmd